skrub-data/skrub/doc/index.rst

 categories.
 Tradeoffs will emerge in the long run.
-We really need people giving feedback on success and failures with the different techniques and pointing us to open datasets on which we can do more empirical work.
-Dirty-cat received funding from `project DirtyData
+We really need people giving feedback on success and failures with the different techniques and pointing us to open datasets on which we can do more empirical work. dirty-cat received funding from `project DirtyData
 <https://project.inria.fr/dirtydata/>`_ (ANR-17-CE23-0018).

 ..
 [1] Patricio Cerda, Gaël Varoquaux.
 Encoding high-cardinality string categorical variables.
 2020.
 IEEE Transactions on Knowledge & Data Engineering.